 The business is also the beneficiary of the life insurance policy.
-If the key person were to die, the company will receive the death benefit of the key person.
+If the key person were to die, the company would receive the death benefit of the key person.
 The tax-free benefit can be used in a variety of ways.
 It can help make up for company sales as well as lost earnings.

 The benefit can also help cover some or all of the costs of finding a good replacement and provide proper training.

 What would happen if the key person were to die unexpectedly?
 Could your business move forward without a hiccup?
-The life insurance death benefit can provide liquidity quickly so you can provide ongoing financial demands.
+The Life insurance death benefit can provide liquidity quickly, so you can provide ongoing financial demands.

 Your lender will often seek collateral as security and the death of a key employee may pose too much of a risk to your lender.
-It is very common for a lender or bank to require key person life insurance on anyone that is vital to the life of your company.
+It is very common for a lender or bank to require a key person’s life insurance on anyone that is vital to the life of your company.

-How would the deceased coowner’s family receive their share of the interest in the business without selling it off?
+How would the deceased co-owner’s family receive their share of the interest in the business without selling it off?
 How would the surviving owners pay off the dead owner’s family in order to avoid becoming partners with them?

-Buy Sell Agreement with Life Insurance
+Buy-Sell Agreement with Life Insurance

 When you’re an owner of a company or a partner in a business, a buy-sell agreement can be an excellent way to avoid uncertainty.
-When a partner or company owner dies, the life of the business and it’s future are uncertain.
+When a partner or company owner dies, the life of the business and its future are uncertain.

-With a buy-sell agreement, you can make sure you’re helping to protect you and your company from the unexpected or unintended transfer of ownership.
+With a buy-sell agreement, you can make sure you’re helping to protect yourself and your company from the unexpected or unintended transfer of ownership.
 By considering a buy-sell agreement and funding it with life insurance, you can provide protection and extend the life of your company.

 The buy-sell agreement also allows for the purchasing of company shares from the estate of the surviving family.
 Lastly, a buy-sell can be beneficial to creditors.
-Creditors will most likely be much easier to deal with when they can see that a company has protection established to make the loan decisions easier.
+Creditors will most likely be much easier to deal with when they can see that a company has protection established to make loan decisions easier.

 Business Succession Planning